by Daniel A. Rosen |

 Core Function 5: Advocacy

 The Academy’s Southeast DC locale will serve as a center for public outreach and awareness-building on countering recidivism, hosting community events in line with the Academy’s mission, and advocating for more humane criminal justice policies.
 Over time, the goal will be to open, staff, and maintain a full-service restaurant, community food bank, and soup kitchen.
-Attached to this enterprise will be a commercial kitchen to facilitate entrepreneurship, training events, and the home meal delivery service described above.
+Attached to this enterprise will be a commercial kitchen (in partnership with Union/DC Central Kitchen) to facilitate entrepreneurship, training events, and the home meal delivery service described above.
 A healthy percentage of any profits will be reinvested in community-based re-entry programs.

 III.
 THE HOW: Operational Considerations